ProBaconHub/Mad-City-Script/README.md

-# Mad-City-Event-Script
+# Mad-City-Script
-Script for mad city event
+Script for mad city